aramis-lab/clinicadl/docs/user_guide/workflow/training.rst

 2.2.1 Resuming an interrupted training
 --------------------------------------

-Long trainings can be interrupted — a crash, a pre-empted job, a power cut.
+Long trainings can be interrupted — a bug, a power cut.
 As long as a :py:class:`~clinicadl.callbacks.TrainingCheckpointCallback` was active (it is one of the default callbacks), the ``Trainer`` periodically saves a checkpoint of the training state in the :term:`MAPS`, and you can pick up where it stopped with